The history of ancient Chinese literature can be broken down into 8 major periods, each of which has its own predominant literature types. They are:

 China is a country of poetry and Tang poetry represents the pinnacle of excellence in the entire history of Chinese classic poetry.
 In the early Tang Dynasty, poets like Shangguan Yi, Shen Quanqi, and Song Wenzhi established the form of lüshi, which has a strict structure comprising of 8 lines containing 5 to 7 characters adhering to a strict tone and rhyme scheme.

-Through his poems, Du Fu demonstrated a resonance with the working class, an enthusiasm for life, and heady expectations for a bright future.
-The genius of his poetry lay in his outstanding ability to, on one hand, artistically present sweeping and cutting analysis of real life from the perspective of common people while simultaneously creating a unique style of broad and subtle expression, expressing strong feelings and emotions through clear, bold, and neat language.
+Through his poems, Du Fu demonstrated a resonance with the working class, and enthusiasm for life, and heady expectations for a bright future.
+The genius of his poetry lay in his outstanding ability to, on one hand, artistically present sweeping and cutting analysis of real-life from the perspective of common people while simultaneously creating a unique style of broad and subtle expression, expressing strong feelings and emotions through clear, bold, and neat language.

 Of all of the stylistic breakthroughs in Chinese poetry that occurred during the Tang Dynasty, one of the most notable was the creation of the New Yuefu School represented by the realist poet Bai Juyi.
 Another was the advent of the New Yuefu style of poetry.
 Bai Juyi proposed that "Prose should be written for the reflection of times and poetry for interpretation of life."